Finance and risk management

-At CHF 11.7 billion, the lion's share of loans made during the reporting year, namely 89 per cent (31.12.2019: 87 %), comprised credits secured by mortgages.
+At CHF 12.2 billion, the lion’s share of loans made during the reporting year, namely 88.7per cent (31.12.2020: 898.7%), comprised credits secured by mortgages.
 We have managed to continually grow our market share of loans to customers.
-At the end of 2020, the volume of loans had increased to CHF 13.2 billion (31.12.2019: CHF 13.0 billion).
+At the end of 2021, the volume of loans had increased to CHF 13.8 billion (31.12.2020: CHF 13.2 billion).
 We extend mortgages primarily within the market regions of Liechtenstein, north-eastern Switzerland and the region of Zurich.

-The LLB Group is aware of its special economic position in Liechtenstein and in eastern Switzerland.
-For this reason, it was important to us to provide bridging loans quickly and with a minimum of bureaucracy during the corona pandemic.
-In addition, we gave targeted support to our corporate clients in the form of interest or amortisation deferrals where, despite a sustainable business model, the liquidity situation was tight.
+The LLB Group has a special economic position in Liechtenstein and in eastern Switzerland.
+This came evident especially during the corona pandemic, when many companies in the region were facing considerable economic challenges.
+For this reason, it was important to us to provide bridging loans quickly and with a minimum of bureaucracy in 2020, the first year of the COVID-19 pandemic.
+No additional liquidity assistance was provided in 2021.
+We nevertheless continued to remain in close contact with our corporate clients.
+Where the liquidity situation was tight despite a sustainable business model, we gave targeted support in the form of interest or amortisation deferrals.
 Each individual case was examined according to specific defined criteria.
-The total volume of liquidity assistance provided by the LLB Group in Switzerland and in Liechtenstein amounts to a good CHF 71 million.

 Independent credit decisions

 Within the LLB Group, credit competences are assigned according to the knowledge and experience of the decision-makers and the appropriate level and credit type.
 With the exception of standard business transactions, the authority to grant credit lies with the back office, i.e. the Group Credit Management and the superordinate Credit Committees.
 Credit decisions are thus made independently of market pressures and market targets.
 In this way, we are able to avoid conflicts of interest and objectively and independently assess risk in individual cases.